-Update: Check out this great installation script by Solomon White if you are running Snow Leopard.
-It worked perfect here.
+Update: Check this installation script by Solomon White if you are running Snow Leopard.
+It worked perfectly.

 ImageMagick is a command line utility to convert, edit and compose images that is typically used in combination with a programming language.
 The Ruby interface is called RMagick.
 The RMagick interface makes image editing in Ruby painless, if you get it installed that is.
-GraphicsMagick is another image editor that can be used in combination with RMagick but I didn’t look into that.
+GraphicsMagick is another image editor that can be used in combination with RMagick but I didn’t investigate.

-There are numerous ways to get ImageMagick and RMagic installed on Mac OS X and I don’t even remember all the different ways I tried but the following method seems to work.
-MacPorts may install versions of the software that are out-of-date, so check this first if that’s an important issue for you.
+There are numerous ways to get ImageMagick and RMagick installed on Mac OS X and, I don’t even remember all the different ways I tried but the following method seems to work.
+MacPorts may install versions of the software that are out-of-date, so check this first if that’s critical for you.

 Let’s start with installing MacPorts, formerly called DarwinPorts.
 This port automatically installs ImageMagick and all the dependent libraries.
 You need Xcode installed for MacPorts to work.
 Installing MacPorts is very straightforward and shouldn't be a problem, download the newest MacPorts-x.x.x.dmg and install the package.

 Once MacPorts is installed you can install ImageMagick via Terminal.
 The path to the port binary may be different but I suppose it’s the default installation directory, isn’t it?

 This may take a while and you’ll see MacPorts downloading and installing ImageMagick, done?
 Let’s get on with RMagick the same way we got ImageMagick: